 This great shelter map of Norway features detailed information about lean-to and closed shelters and open huts throughout Norway.
 Even though there are not so much entries (currently around 1300) the provided information is detailed and very often you can find images and web links to the different objects.
 The provided information is Norwegian only and you have to learn the basic terms for the different types of shelters but otherwise it is straightforward.
 The project was found by Anka Nordenborg who updates the site constantly.

-You can find a more detailed guide to Swedish wilderness huts and shelters here – including maps: Find free wilderness huts and shelters in Norway
+You can find a more detailed guide to Swedish wilderness huts and shelters here – including maps

 - Detailed hiking maps